Exploring Non-minimal coupling using ultra-diffuse galaxies: Statistical Analysis

 A detailed list of the priors that we have considered in our analysis can be seen in Table\;\ref{tab: priors} together with the catalogs and references from which they are taken.
 We want to highlight the importance of two priors specifically.
 UDGs are supposed to be embedded in dark matter halos that are expected to extend well beyond the radial range probed by the data.
-To address this limitation and preserve the physical interpretability of the dark matter parameters, we impose a log--normal prior on the concentration parameter $c_{200_c}$, based on the $c$--$M$ relation of \citep{Correa:2015dva}, $f_c(M_{200})$.
+To address this limitation and preserve the physical interpretability of the dark matter parameters, we impose a log--normal prior on the concentration parameter $c_{200}$, based on the $c$--$M$ relation of \citep{Correa:2015dva}, $f_c(M_{200})$.
 We adopt the version recalibrated to the \textit{Planck} 2015 cosmology (see their Appendix B1), which spans masses and redshifts more suitable for our galaxy sample than other relations available in the literature.
 The applied scatter is $\sigma_{\log c_{200}} = 0.16$ dex.

 Moreover, we consider two approaches, whether or not we correlate the stellar mass, $M_{\ast} = \Upsilon_{\ast} L_{tot}$, and the virial mass $M_{200}$.
-In the first case, the two masses are linked by the stellar component via the Stellar-to-Halo Mass Relation (SHMR) of \citep{2017MNRAS.470..651R}, $M_{\ast} = f_M(\Upsilon_{\ast},M_{200})$ and we adopt a log--normal prior on $M_{\ast}$ with a mean given by their relation and a scatter of $0.3$ dex.
+In the first case, the two masses are linked by the stellar component via the Stellar to Halo Mass Relation (SHMR) of \citep{Rodrguez:2017}, $M_{\ast} = f_M(\Upsilon_{\ast},M_{200})$ and we adopt a log--normal prior on $M_{\ast}$ with a mean given by their relation and a scatter of $0.3$ dex.
 In the second approach, no correlation is assumed.

-Finally, we considered a series of physically motivated controls, like forcing the line-of-sight velocity dispersion to remain strictly positive, $\sigma_{\mathrm{los}} > 0$, at all radii sampled by the data.
+Finally, we considered a series of physically motivated controls, like forcing the line of sight velocity dispersion to remain strictly positive, $\sigma_{\mathrm{los}} > 0$, at all radii sampled by the data.